 Star Wars: The Rise of Skywalker release date in cinemas

-Mark your diaries because Star Wars: The Rise of Skywalker hits UK cinemas on Thursday, December 19, 2019.
+Mark your diaries because Star Wars: The Rise of Skywalker is in UK cinemas now.

 The final trailer: Get a glimpse of the film right here!